Loonar ApS Data Processing Agreement

 5.2 Processor shall enter into a written contract with each Sub-processor that imposes data protection obligations which are no less protective than those set out in this DPA, including appropriate technical and organisational measures.

-5.4 Processor shall maintain an up-to-date list of Sub-processors and make it available to Controller as described in Appendix B.
+5.4 Processor shall maintain an up-to-date list of Sub-processors and make it available to Controller as described in Appendix C.

 5.5 Processor shall notify Controller in advance of any intended addition or replacement of a Sub-processor.
 The notice shall include the Sub-processor’s name, the location(s) where the relevant Processing will be performed, and a brief description of the Processing activities the Sub-processor will carry out.
 Notice may be given by email or other written means, including posting an update to a website or portal provided Controller has a mechanism to receive notice of the update.